ecmwf/ecflow/docs/client_api/command_internals.rst

             Change Label.
-For use in the '.ecf' script file *only* Hence the context is supplied via environment variables arg1 = label-name
+For use in the '.ecf' script file *only* Hence the context is supplied via environment variables

-              arg2 = The new label value
+            Argument(s):

+                label-name
+                    # The name of the label to be set.

+                value
-                     The labels values can be single or multi-line(space separated quoted strings)
+                    # The new label value.
+Can be single or multi-line (space separated quoted strings).

             If this task command is a zombie, then the default action will be to *fob*, i.e allow the ecflow client command to complete without an error